GyulTips/AOD-Clone/README.md

 # AOD Clone
+### ⚠️ CAUTION
-### ⚠️ This app only works on iPhone 12 Pro.
+- This app only works on iPhone 12 Pro.
 The UI may not match when running on different models.
-### ⚠️ NOT suitable for daily use. use it as just for fun.
+- NOT suitable for daily use. use it as just for fun.

 AOD for older iPhones.
 Poorly made with Unity.

 ## Features